 - Content that centers around a trending topic and provides practical information

 Try creating content that answers questions people actually want to know more about.
-Authoritative content such as guides and How-To articles are referred to often by publishers.
+Authoritative content such as ultimate guides and “how-to” articles are referred to often by publishers.

 Why is this the case?
 Because authoritative content tends to provide valuable information in a way that makes it easy to reference.

 Editors don’t mind linking to this content because it provides their readers with additional value and help you appear in organic search results.

 Let’s say you wanted a link from a publisher like Forbes: a website with high domain authority that has high search engine rankings and thus a high-quality backlink for your site to get.

-This is the strategy of getting backlinks from great content in play:
+This is the content strategy for getting great backlinks in play:

 Not only do you get a boost from the link, but any traffic that clicks through to your content also can continue on to your sales content!

 You’ll get more backlinks and thus more traffic and sales by putting up authoritative content on your site and making it easy to find your products from that page.

 Controversial Opinion Content